JohnCnstn/TaskManager/client/README.md

 ## Folder Structure

-After creation, your project should look like this:
+After creation, your country should look like this:

 ```
 my-app/